contrast-zone/rewrite.js/README.md

 *Rewrite* is estimated to be a Turing complete, s-expression based term rewriting system.
 Its original intention is operating over s-expressions to expand asserted template occurrences while aiming to be intuitive enough to introduce code templating to non-technical users.

 Nevertheless, its potential capabilities reach far beyond templating. *Rewrite* operates on s-expressions, and it can reshape any s-expression to any other s-expression using its rule based computing system.
-Although it has abilities to be used pretty much anywhere where any kind of computation is required (as long as slower performance on intensive computations doesn't go beyond limits of user patience), it will only stand out at tasks naturally involving formula applications such as proof construction for different kinds of logic, truth table calculations, or combinatorial problem solving.
+Although it has abilities to be used pretty much anywhere where any kind of computation is required (as long as slower performance on intensive computations doesn't go beyond limits of user patience), it will only establish its worth at tasks naturally involving formula applications such as proof construction for different kinds of logic, truth table calculations, or combinatorial problem solving.

 ---